-By Brian Blackwell Message Staff Writer ANGOLA (LBM)-Shoneray O'Haver has been serving a 75-year term at the Louisiana State Penitentiary since 2014.
+ANGOLA (LBM)-Shoneray O'Haver has been serving a 75-year term at the Louisiana State Penitentiary since 2014.
 But on Sept.
 19, at the prison known simply as Angola, formerly the bloodiest prison in America, the 36-year-old convicted armed robber gained a permanent reprieve from a spiritual death sentence by being set free in Christ.

 "Asking Him to be my Savior and Lord is the best decision I have made," an emotional O'Haver told the Baptist Message.

 O'Haver responded to a Gospel invitation offered by Jamie Dew inside Tudy Chapel on the main prison campus.
-Dew, the newly inaugurated president of New Orleans Baptist Theological See ANGOLA, page 5
+Dew, the newly inaugurated president of New Orleans Baptist Theological

+See ANGOLA, page 5

 Submitted photo

 Yalonda Terry holds her four-month-old son, Sawyer, at the Children's Hospital of New Orleans.
 Doctors did not offer the family much hope, but God answered their prayers with multiple miracles that continue to mark Sawyer's ongoing improvement.

-Baby Sawyer: A true miracle in the making
+But on August 18 tragedy struck the Terry home when Yalonda discovered four-month-old Sawyer was not breathing.
+"I did CPR for 11 minutes before the ambulance arrived," she told the Baptist Message.
+"I knew it was bad at that molives with them.

 By Will Hall

 Message Executive Editor

-NEW ORLEANS (LBM)-Sawyer was an answer to prayer for his parents Yalonda and Louis Terry.
-He was the brother they had hoped for their then 18-month-old son Callan and 11-year-old sister Kacie.
-Her nephew Daniel (11) also lives with them.

-But on August 18 tragedy struck the Terry home when Yalonda discovered four-month-old Sawyer was not breath-

-'I did CPR for 11 minutes before the ambulance arrived," she told the Baptist Message.
-"I knew it was bad at that moment, because they did not even try it [CPR] in my house, but instead picked him up and ran straight to the ambu-
+Message.
+"I knew it was bad at that moment, because they did not even try it [CPR] in my house, but instead picked him up and ran straight to the ambulance."

 Sawyer was rushed to Byrd Regional Hospital in Leesville and shortly after he was ventilated they flew him and Yalonda

 See SAWYER, page 3

 LBC celebrates 250th church plant

-By Brian Blackwell

-Message Staff Writer

-ALEXANDRIA (LBM) Church planters and state missions staff gathered in the Louisiana

-Baptist Building Oct.
+ALEXANDRIA (LBM) - Church planters and state missions staff gathered in the Louisiana Baptist Building Oct.
 9 to commemorate the 250th church planted since 2010.

-The achievement moves Louisiana Baptists closer to the goal of planting 300 churches by 2020 as part of one of the 10 action steps identified in the President's 2020 Commission Final Report, which was affirmed by messengers dur- See PLANT, page 8 Skills of a church planter: Partnering with your wife in ministry ALEXANDRIA (LBM)--In 1985, I was a happily married father of five and in sales management.
+The achievement moves Louisiana Baptists closer to the goal of planting 300 churches by 2020 as part of one of the 10 action steps identified in the President's 2020 Commission Final Report, which was affirmed by messengers dur-

+2 Louisiana News Skills of a church planter: Partnering with your wife in ministry

+ALEXANDRIA (LBM)--In 1985, I was a happily married father of five and in sales management.
 I was 30 years old and making a good living.
 My wife Kitty was a "stay at home" mom, although certified as a high school science teacher.

 We became involved in Evangelism Explosion, a method of sharing the Gospel with others, through our church, Parkview Baptist in Alexandria.
 It was the first time we had partnered in a ministry effort.

 The next year I became convicted that God was calling me to the ministry, coming to that realization clearly on a Sunday morning during the worship service, although I had sensed it for a long time.

 I knew I would need to go to seminary to prepare for ministry, but I was overwhelmed with questions about the transition: How would I provide for my family?
 Would Kitty be willing to teach and be the bread winner for our family while also raising the children?
 Would she make enough to support so large a family?
 How would all this work?

 Would she even be willing to give up her comfortable life to take on so much responsibility?

 After all, the oldest of our, then, five children was 10 and the baby was six months old.

 These questions wracked my mind, especially because I had not even shared my convictions with her at that time.
-The following week I finally opened up with Kitty.